NiklasPfister/adaXT/README.md

 adaXT aims to provide an intuitive user experience that is similar to the [scikit-learn](https://scikit-learn.org) implementations of decision trees both in terms model-based syntax and hyperparameter.
-Under the hood, however, adaXT stikes a different balance between speed and ease of adapting and extending the code.
+Under the hood, however, adaXT strikes a different balance between speed and ease of adapting and extending the code.

 #### Adaptable and extendable